“Georgian Delegation’s Key Takeaways from 79th UNGA Session”

 AI

-During the UNGA session, PM Kobakhidze and FM Darchiashvili participated in the Summit of the Future, a high-level event focused on global governance and .
+During the UNGA session, PM Kobakhidze and FM Darchiashvili participated in the Summit of the Future, a high-level event focused on global governance and sustainable development.
 In his speech, PM Kobakhidze expressed Georgia’s support for the adoption of the Pact of the Future and its documents, and its commitment to incorporating key elements of the Pact into national policies.

 Overall, the Georgian delegation’s participation in the UNGA session was overshadowed by the country’s strained relations with the West and a lack of engagement with key leaders.
-This may have significant implications for Georgia’s future relations with the community.
+This may have significant implications for Georgia’s future relations with the international community.

 Read More @ civil.ge